 This style is the basis of alternating bass solo fingerstyle playing.
 The ring finger can be used to pick out melodies while keeping the bass and rhythm going.
 You can hear this style in Bob Dylan's "Don't think twice it's alright", Paul Simon's "Kathy's song", The Beatles', "Dear Prudence", "Blackbird" and "Julia" and Pink Floyd's "Brain Damage".
 If you know strumming patterns, then this style has the same rhythm as the D - DU - UD- pattern

 This pattern is also (loosely) called Travis Picking after the guitarist Merle Travis, who had a unique alternating bass style.
 It's not exactly the same though, - as Travis only used thumb and one finger to do everything, rhythm, harmony and melody.

-4 string chords - Because this style needs the bass to be constantly alternating, if the chord is a 4 string chord, you need to break from the default fingering given at the start.
-The thumb now controls strings 4 and 3 and the others move up to control strings 2 & 1.
+4 string chords - Because this style needs the bass to be constantly alternating, if the chord is a 4 string chord, such as D major (xx0232), you need to break from the default fingering given at the start.
+The thumb now alternates between strings 4 and 3 and the 1st and 2nd fingers move up to pick strings 2 & 1.

 Changing chords with fast alternating bass pattern

 Here's a full alternating bass progression at 240 beats per minute (ignore the tempo marking) based on chords: G C D7 G. Notice the ending is slightly different, and both the 6th string and first strings are played at the same time.
 When playing any pattern, you should always find ways to modify it here and there, otherwise it sounds too mechanical.
 Add hammer-ons and pull-offs to and from the chord tones that you're already holding.
 When you can do that fluently, then you can attempt solo fingerstyle guitar (see the link below).